inkredabull/pdp/README.md

 * Drives qualitative/quantitative improvements of people, processes, and structures/systems.
 * Exhibits a bias for action, particularly while unblocking teams to ship quality, incremental releases.
-* Models servant leadership and user-centric thinking to lead-by-example and establish 'excellence in engineering,' both in terms of execution as well as culture.
+* Models servant leadership and user-centric thinking to establish 'excellence in engineering,' both in terms of execution as well as culture.
-* Defines (and evolves) the architectural vision and technical roadmap while ensuring maintenance of legacy systems.
-* Builds effective relationships with key stakeholders across the company, particularly regarding the product roadmap.
 * Effectively balances trade-offs, competing priorities, and complexity in the roadmap against team capabilities and timelines.
+* Builds effective relationships with key stakeholders across the company.
+* Defines (and evolves) the architectural vision while ensuring maintenance of legacy systems.
 * Raises the bar cross-functionally (managers/ICs/Leads/QA/Scrum Masters/etc.) through mentorship, continuous-learning opportunities, and performance-improvement plans.
-* Influences through storytelling while facilitating transparency and alignment of engineering to the business (and vice-verse.)
+* Influences strategically through data-driven storytelling and outcome-based decision-making.
+* Aligns engineering to the business (and vice-verse) to power new business and growth.
-* Grows both a highly effective and performant management team and engineering organization.
+* Grows a highly effective and performant engineering management team and overall engineering organization.

 ## Values

 ## People Development

-* Engineering PDPs and 360 feedback completed : 3/15
+* Engineering PDPs and 360 feedback completed : 3/22
 * Hire an Architect : 5/1

 ### Advance careers

 * ~~Gap analysis around functional skills / identify Pluralsight courses to remedy : 2/19~~
-* Lead int'l PROD/ENGR all-hands : quarterly

 ## Product Development